Skip to main content

 John would not let his blindness hold back his career, and together with his brother Henry, who was also a successful playwright and lawyer, set out to fight the crime that was rampant upon the streets of London.

 By the early 1750s the crime rate in the capital had soared.
 The War of Austrian Succession had ended with the Treaty of Aix-la-Chapelle in 1748, and left many soldiers and mariners unemployed and turning to crime.
 This caused the existing parish law enforcement process to be overwhelmed and increasingly reliant on ineffective (and mostly aged) nightwatchmen, and highly fraudulent ‘thief-takers’, bounty hunters usually paid by the victims of an offence.
-Henry had written a satirical play about one in 1743 entitled The Life and Death of Jonathan Wild, the Great, about the villainous ‘Thief-Taker General’ Jonathan Wild, who had been hung at Tyburn in 1725.
+Henry had written a satirical play about one in 1743 entitled The Life and Death of Jonathan Wild, the Great, about the villainous ‘Thief-Taker General’ Jonathan Wild, who had been hanged at Tyburn in 1725.

 The Fielding brothers would form Britain’s first voluntary policing service, the plain-clothed Bow Street Runners, in 1749 (with the help of the High Constable of Holborn, Saunders Welch).
 On becoming Henry’s personal assistant in 1750, John helped him root out corruption and improve the competence of those engaged in administering justice in London.
 The Bow Street Flying Squad was essentially the first organised police force, and through the regular circulation of a police gazette in 1772 (originally called The Quarterly Pursuit), which contained descriptions of known criminals, John Fielding established the basis for the first criminal records department.